What You Need to Know About Paralegal or Legal Assistant

 What work experience do I need to become a Paralegal or Legal Assistant?

-Where Paralegals and Legal Assistants Are Employed
+Where Paralegals and Legal Assistants Work

 More about our data sources and methodologies.